William the Silent: Early life and education

 William was born on 24 April 1533 at Dillenburg Castle in the County of Nassau-Dillenburg, in the Holy Roman Empire (now in Hesse, German Federal Republic).
-He was the eldest son of Count William I of Nassau-Siegen and Juliana of Stolberg.
-William's father had one surviving daughter by his previous marriage, and his mother had four surviving children by her previous marriage.
+He was the eldest son of Count William I of Nassau-Siegen and his second wife, Countess Juliana of Stolberg.
+William's father had one surviving daughter by his previous marriage to Walburga of Egmont, and his mother had four surviving children by her previous marriage to Philipp II, Count of Hanau-Münzenberg.
 His parents had twelve children together, of whom William was the eldest; he had four younger brothers and seven younger sisters.
 The family was religiously devout and William was raised a Lutheran.

-In 1544, William's agnatic first cousin, René of Châlon, Prince of Orange, died in the siege of St Dizier, childless.
+In 1544, William's agnatic (patrilineal) first cousin, René of Chalon, Prince of Orange, died in the siege of St Dizier, childless.
 In his testament, René of Chalon named William the heir to all his estates and titles, including that of Prince of Orange, on the condition that he receive a Roman Catholic education.
 William's father acquiesced to this condition on behalf of his 11-year-old son, and this was the founding of the House of Orange-Nassau.
 Besides the Principality of Orange (located today in France) and significant lands in Germany, William also inherited vast estates in the Low Countries (present-day Netherlands and Belgium) from his cousin.
-Because of William's young age, Emperor Charles V, who was the overlord of most of these estates, served as regent until William was old enough to rule them himself.
+Because of William's young age, Emperor Charles V, who was the overlord of most of these estates, served no one.

-William was sent to the Netherlands to receive the required Roman Catholic education, first at the family's estate in Breda and later in Brussels, under the supervision of the Emperor's sister Mary of Hungary, governor of the Habsburg Netherlands (Seventeen Provinces).
+William received his Catholic education in the Low Countries, first at his family's estate in Breda and later in Brussels under the supervision of the Emperor's sister Mary of Hungary, governor of the Habsburg Netherlands (Seventeen Provinces).
 In Brussels, he was taught foreign languages and received a military and diplomatic education under the direction of Jérôme Perrenot de Champagney, brother of Cardinal de Granvelle.

 On 6 July 1551, William married Anna, daughter and heir of Maximiliaan van Egmond, an important Dutch nobleman, a match that had been secured by Charles V. Anna's father had died in 1548, and therefore William became Lord of Egmond and Count of Buren upon his wedding day.
 The marriage was a happy one and produced three children, one of whom died in infancy.
 Anna died on 24 March 1558, aged 25, leaving William much grieved.